Components of a Manuscript

 Each figure must have an adequate caption, and the full caption text must appear beneath the figure in the built PDF.
 In addition, a list of figure captions must be included in the manuscript at the revision stage.
 The list should appear after the references and before the figures are displayed individually.

 The figures cannot be embedded in the body of the manuscript.
-The figures should display once at the end of the built PDF with the full caption text.
+The figures should display once at the end of the system-built PDF with the full caption text.
+It is the policy of the AMS Publications Commission that the use of color in figures during peer review must match the color or black and white format that will appear in print.

 Please note all figure source files for production are required at the revision stage.
 The print-quality original figure files must be uploaded in one of the accepted formats for Journals or BAMS.
 Individual figure files should contain only a single figure, and multiple-panel figures that will appear on a single page should be combined into a single file whenever possible.
 Color figures should be generated in RGB mode.
 Authors should submit one complete figure per file.
 Note that BAMS encourages the use of color by authors and does not levy additional charges for color figures.Technical editors may resize the figures for layout purposes.
 Additional digital art guidelines can also be accessed online.
 Note: it is the policy of the AMS Publications Commission that the final published print and online versions of manuscripts must be identical including in the use of color.